Anglo-Spanish War (1585–1604): Aftermath

 The treaty was well received in Spain.
 Large public celebrations were held at Valladolid, the Spanish capital, where the treaty was ratified in June 1605, in the presence of a large English ambassadorial delegation led by Lord Admiral Charles Howard.
 Nevertheless, some members of the Catholic clergy criticized Philip III's willingness to sign a treaty with a "heretical power".

 The provisions of the treaty authorised merchants and warships of both nations to operate from each other's respective ports.
 English trade with the Spanish Netherlands (notably the city of Antwerp) and the Iberian peninsula was resumed.
 Spanish warships and privateers were able to use English ports as naval bases to attack Dutch shipping or to ferry troops to Flanders.

-The war had diverted Tudor colonial efforts, but the English who had invested in privateering expeditions during the war garnered enormous windfall profits, leaving them well placed to finance new ventures.
+The war had diverted Tudor colonial efforts, but the English who had invested in privateering expeditions during the war yielded substantial profits that financed new ventures.
 As a result, the London Company was able to establish a settlement in Virginia in 1607.
-The establishment of the East India Company in 1600 was significant for the growth of England (and later Great Britain) as a colonial power.
-A factory was established at Banten, Java, in 1603 while the Company had successfully and profitably breached the Spanish and Portuguese monopoly.
+The success of the first East India Company voyage was significant for the growth of England (and later Great Britain) as a colonial power.
+With the establishment of 'Factories' the company had successfully and profitably breached the Spanish and Portuguese monopoly.
 While the incipient illegal trade with the Spanish colonies was brought to an end, there was deadlock over English demands for the right to trade in the East and West Indies, which Spain adamantly opposed.
 Eventually the complications resulted in the treaty avoiding any mention of the matter.

 For Spain there was hope that England would eventually secure tolerance for Catholics but the Gunpowder Plot in 1605 destroyed any possibility of this.
 The resulting anti-Catholic backlash following the discovery of the plot put to rest Protestant fears that a peace with Spain would ultimately mean an invasion by Jesuits and Catholic sympathisers, as the Elizabethan recusancy laws were rigidly enforced by Parliament.